 Developed by the National Association for Music Education and Music for All, the George N. Parks Leadership in Music Education Award is named for the late George Parks, director of the University of Massachusetts Minuteman Marching Band.
 Considered a national authority on drum majoring, Mr. Parks led the George N. Parks Drum Major Academy, including at the Music for All Summer Symposium.

 The George N. Parks Award honors an exemplary band director who embodies the characteristics and leadership that Mr. Parks showed his students every day.
 There will not be a 2021 award.
 Nominations for the 2022 award will open in May 2022.

-NAfME and Music for All will hold an open nomination period for the George N. Parks Award beginning May 11, 2020, through September 9, 2020.
-Please send the nomination form to email@example.com if you wish to nominate a candidate.
-Letters of nomination will not be accepted.
+NAfME and Music for All will hold an open nomination period for the George N. Parks Award beginning in May 2022.
+Please send questions to firstname.lastname@example.org.
+Information below will be updated.